 Through coordination efforts with County staff, it was determined that this additional future use would be considered in the airport's non-aviation area as depicted on Lee Plan Map 3F.
 No change is being proposed to Map 3F.
 In addition, the application corrects several omissions and updates several midfield project references in Table 5.
 It adds certain airport facilities that existed in 2003 but were inadvertently omitted in Table 5 adopted in 2004.
-These existing facilities which are being added include: 1.) the Airport Maintenance and adjacent Vehicle Maintenance Shop located in the northwest portion of the airport; 2.) the Airport Training & Conference Center and adjacent Gun Range, also located in the airport's northwest; and 3.) the Airline Catering Building, located northeast of the runway.
+These existing facilities which are being added include: 1.) the Airport Maintenance and adjacent Vehicle Maintenance Shop located in the northwest portion of the airport; 2.) the Airport Training & Conference Center and adjacent Gun Range, also located in the airport's northwest; 3.) the Airline Catering Building, located northeast of the runway; 4) the rental car north side service areas; 5.) the Aircraft Rescue and Fire Fighting (ARFF) on the north side; and 6) the airline catering facility in the airport's northeast.
 Also not identified previously on Table 5 were two projects connected to the midfield construction; the 12,000-foot parallel Taxiway F south of the runway and the additional fourth airline fuel tank at the existing fuel farm north of the runway.
 Finally, the application corrects the as-built area of the midfield terminal and the as-built size of the midfield terminal apron.